 If you are or have recently been taking antibiotics, please be aware this may affect the result of your GBS test.
 Please discuss this with your health professionals.

-Group B Strep Support is completely independent – we receive no funding from the Government or the NHS, and we do not accept commission from the sale of GBS tests, nor fees for referring to other organisations.
-We hope that more laboratories will offer GBS-specific testing – including NHS laboratories.
-As they do, we’ll provide details of their service here.
+Group B Strep Support is completely independent – we receive no funding from the Government or the NHS, and we do not accept commission or referral fees for the sale of GBS tests, nor fees for referring to other organisations, though we are delighted to have partnerships with a number of the providers listed above.
+As more organisations offer GBS-specific testing, NHS and private companies, we will provide details.